Support local funding for

-To achieve local goals like retaining open spaces, preserving agriculture, and managing impacts of growth, people in every corner of Thurston County need access to conservation services.
+To achieve local goals like retaining open spaces and local farmland, preserving agriculture, and managing impacts of growth, people in every corner of Thurston County need access to conservation services.

 Thurston Conservation District (TCD) is the accessible hub of natural resource and agricultural expertise for people in our county.

-Our proposed system of rates and charges public funding is the linchpin for Thurston CD to deliver conservation services at a county-wide scale, and we need your support to see that continue!
+Now is the time to invest in the future of our community!
+Our system of rates and charges public funding is the linchpin for Thurston CD to deliver conservation services at a county-wide scale, and we need your support to see that continue!

 Rates and Charges for TCD benefits everyone, regardless of land ownership or direct involvement in conservation projects.